elixir-lang/elixir-lang.github.com/getting-started/modules-and-functions.markdown

 $ elixir math.exs
 ```

-The file will be compiled in memory and executed, printing "3" as the result.
-No bytecode file will be created.
+Because we used `elixir` instead of `elixirc`, the module was compiled and loaded into memory, but no `.beam` file was written to disk.
 In the following examples, we recommend you write your code into script files and execute them as shown above.

-> Note: actually, you can execute files with both extensions and no bytecode file will be created.
-But it will make a difference if you compile your projects with the `mix` build tool.

 ## Named functions